 The Evaluation Step: To see if Axonics Therapy is right for you, you will undergo a short period of therapy using a temporary system.
 The evaluation period allows you to experience the level of symptom relief the therapy may provide before you commit to long-term therapy.

-Backed by clinical studies, Axonics Therapy is clinically proven to regain bladder and bowel control and deliver clinically meaningful improvement in quality of life.
+Backed by clinical studies, Axonics Therapy is clinically proven to regain bowel and bladder control and deliver clinically meaningful improvement in quality of life.

-of patients had ≥50% reduction in FI symptoms 4
+of FI patients had ≥50% reduction in FI episodes3

 71 years old